OhioBWC - Basics: (Policy library) - File

 iii.
 If the MCO fails to respond to the second request, claims services staff must report the issue to their supervisor.
 The BWC supervisor must call the MCO supervisor to discuss the issue.

 iv.
-Claims services staff must contact the MCO after three days if additional information is needed to make the claim determination, but will not contact the MCO solely to validate the information in claim notes.
+Claims services staff must contact the MCO after three days if additional information is needed to make the claim determination but will not contact the MCO solely to validate the information in claim notes.
 Claims services staff may only contact the MCO to confirm validation of an MCO note when conflicting information is on file or received.

 v.
 Claims services staff will e-mail the BWC MCO Business Unit Referral box for assistance when: